Mission Lifeline: Criticism

 a text with the title "Sea Rescuers advertise marriages with refugees" appeared in der Bild on January 28, in which claims are made that the association advertises "marriages of convenience" and that the captain Claus-Peter Reisch is on trial in Malta on charges of “smuggling”.
 State Secretary at the Federal Ministry of the Interior, Stephan Mayer (CSU), also saw the call for marriages of convenience in the tweet.
 The association stated that the tweet was to be understood as an appeal for donations.
 Reisch is not on trial in Malta for “smuggling”, but because he is said to have not properly registered the ship.
-Mission Lifeline took legal action against die Bild because of false claims against their better judgment.
-On February 12, 2019, die Bild published a reply to this effect.
+Mission Lifeline took legal action against der Bild because of false claims against their better judgment.
+On February 12, 2019, der Bild published a reply to this effect.